Soundness: Definition for arguments

 This argument is valid as the conclusion must be true assuming the premises are true.
 However, the first premise is false.
-Not all birds can fly (for example, ostriches).
+Not all birds can fly (for example, Penguins).
 For an argument to be sound, the argument must be valid and its premises must be true.

 Some authors, such as Lemmon, have used the term "soundness" as synonymous with what is now meant by "validity", which left them with no particular word for what is now called "soundness".
 But nowadays, this division of the terms is very widespread.

-Use in mathematical logic

-Logical systems
+Definition for formal systems

 In mathematical logic, a logical system has the soundness property if every formula that can be proved in the system is logically valid with respect to the semantics of the system.

 In most cases, this comes down to its rules having the property of preserving truth.
 The converse of soundness is known as completeness.

 A logical system with syntactic entailment $\vdash$ and semantic entailment $\models$ is sound if for any sequence $A_1, A_2, ..., A_n$ of sentences in its language, if $A_1, A_2, ..., A_n\vdash C$, then $A_1, A_2, ..., A_n\models C$.
 In other words, a system is sound when all of its theorems are validities.

 Soundness is among the most fundamental properties of mathematical logic.
 The soundness property provides the initial reason for counting a logical system as desirable.
 The completeness property means that every validity (truth) is provable.
 Together they imply that all and only validities are provable.

 Most proofs of soundness are trivial.
 For example, in an axiomatic system, proof of soundness amounts to verifying the validity of the axioms and that the rules of inference preserve validity (or the weaker property, truth).
 If the system allows Hilbert-style deduction, it requires only verifying the validity of the axioms and one rule of inference, namely modus ponens (and sometimes substitution).

 Soundness properties come in two main varieties: weak and strong soundness, of which the former is a restricted form of the latter.
+Strong soundness is the definition given earlier in this section and weak soundness restricts this to sentences which are provable from no premises, i.e., when there are no sentences to the right of the turnstiles.

 Weak soundness

-Weak soundness of a deductive system is the property that any sentence that is provable in that deductive system is also true on all interpretations or structures of the semantic theory for the language upon which that theory is based.
-In symbols, where S is the deductive system, L the language together with its semantic theory, and P a sentence of L: if ⊢_{S} P, then also ⊨_{L} P.
+Weak soundness of a deductive system is the property that any sentence that is provable from no premises in that deductive system is also true on all interpretations or structures of the semantic theory for the language upon which that theory is based.
+Symbolically we write, if $\vdash C$ then $\vDash C$.
+Some writers will explicitly include the empty set, giving if $\emptyset \vdash C$ then $\emptyset \models C$.
+Using the narrow definition of theorem, for sentences provable from no premises, weak soundness says that all theorems are tautologies.